A contact point between two realities

 What is Härsele?

-Härsele is portal, a meeting point of two very different and yet very close realities.
+Härsele is a portal, a meeting point of two very different and yet very close realities.

-It is a tool aimed to generate curiosity and foster interest towards those rural areas around the cities that are often forgotten.
+It is a tool aimed to generate curiosity and foster interest in those rural areas around the cities that are often forgotten.

-With Härsele, people populating those areas are finally able to manifest their presence in the city and in this way they can attract visitors showing what the place has to offer.
+With Härsele, people populating those areas are finally able to manifest their presence in the city, and in this way, they can attract visitors by showing what the place has to offer.